fridawidelund/atrisenseCodeTest/README.md

 When done, please send us a link to the git repo/Pull reqeust or mail us the source code so we can invite you for a technical discussion.

 The atrisense.bin file was added to the repository for convenience.
 I dont usually commit data to a git repo :D

-The foxgloveExample code is copied from the python foxglove SDK page, for testing of foxglove.